Professional turning has become more accessible throughout the years.

 Lathe Parameters

-The maximum length and swing are the most important measures to consider.
+The maximum length and swing capacity are the most important measures to consider.
 The two centers’ full distance determines the span of the workpiece that a lathe can contain.
 The maximum diameter a lathe can turn depends on the swing.
 These two factors are primary forces to reckon with.

 If you usually work with small parameters, a mini lathe is excellent, and it even allows you to sit while working.
 When workpieces are relatively bigger, some midi lathes even make room for adjustable beds that can be extended.
 When you own a workshop and do various jobs with different sizes, you just have to get the full-size machine.